JdNoiron/CASQITO/README.md

 This Fiji macro is under GPL license.
-This macro workflow is detailed in
+This macro workflow is detailed in "Apoptosis quantification in tissue: development of a semi automatic protocol and assessment of critical steps of image processing"

 # Prerequisites:
 CASQITO runs on Fiji and only treat .lif files of stacks images.